annotorious/annotorious-v1/readme.md

         fill: undefined, //fill color for annotation and selection shapes
         hiFill: undefined, //fill color for highlighted annotation shapes

-        maskTransparency: 0.8 //transparency for annotation mask [0-1] }
+        maskTransparency: 0.8, //transparency for annotation mask [0-1]
+        maskBorder: true //if false, not show the mask border }
 });
 ```